sanguinemeng/cs542proj2/README.txt

   Included with this project are 17 files:

-  Logger.java, the file that stores the chat history of a client to a file ClientDriver.java the client driver file ServerDriver.java, the server driver file README.txt, the text file you are presently reading build.xml, the buildfile run.sh, script file to run the drivers
+  ClientDriver.java, the client driver file ServerDriver.java, the server driver file ServerThread.java, the file to separate input and output of server ThreadPool.java, the file of thread pool of singleton pattern ServerHandler.java, the file handles multiple threads of server ClientData.java, the file defines the data structure to store records Searcher.java, the interface of NameSearcher.java NameSearcher.java, the file to search and print online clients names DeviceType.java, two types defined - server and client Checker.java, the interface to check validation of input data ArgumentChecker.java, the file to check if the argument is in correct format MenuChecker.java, the file to check is the input menu index is valid PortChecker.java, the file to check if the port number is out of boundary Logger.java, the file that stores the chat history of a client to a file README.txt, the text file you are presently reading build.xml, the buildfile run.sh, script file to run the drivers